-- 8 General guidance on how to extrapolate via read-across or substance categories is given - 9 in Section R.6.2.
-There is currently not enough sediment toxicity data to validate - 10 Quantitative Structure Activity Relationships (QSAR) models for sediment toxicity.
-Their - 11 use for sediment toxicity assessment is hence limited. - 12 Equilibrium partitioning method
+- as a screening approach (equilibrium partitioning method, EPM) (for more information - 2 see Chapter R.10).
+It has to be considered that the equilibrium partitioning method may - 3 result in either an overestimation or underestimation of the toxicity to benthic organisms - 4 (Di Toro et al., 2005).
+Therefore, this method can only be used as a rough screening to - 5 help determine whether sediment toxicity tests with benthic organisms are required. - 6 General guidance on how to extrapolate via read-across or substance categories is given - 7 in Section R.6.2.
+There is currently not enough sediment toxicity data to validate - 8 Quantitative Structure Activity Relationships (QSAR) models for sediment toxicity.
+Their - 9 use for sediment toxicity assessment is hence limited.

+10 Equilibrium partitioning method

-- 13 In the absence of any ecotoxicological data for sediment-dwelling organisms, the PNECsed - may be provisionally calculated using the equilibrium partitioning method (EPM).
-This - 15 method uses the PNECwater for aquatic organisms and the suspended matter/water - partitioning coefficient as inputs (e.g. Di Toro et al., 1991).
-For advice on the actual - 17 calculation of the PNECsediment using the EPM (PNECsediment screen), please refer to Chapter - 18 R.10 of the Guidance on IR&CSA (section 10.5). - 19 The EPM may result in either an overestimation or an underestimation of the toxicity to - 20 benthic organisms (Di Toro et al. 2005).
-Several factors have to be considered when - using this method.
-To increase the reliability of $PNEC{sediment\ screen}$ derived using the EPM, - 22 it is imperative that a conservative but realistic partitioning coefficient (e.g. Kd, Koc, - 23 Kow) is chosen.
-A clear justification must be given for the chosen coefficient and any - 24 uncertainty should be described in a transparent way.
-In general, the EPM can only be - used as a rough screening tool to help determine whether sediment toxicity tests with - 26 benthic organisms are required. - 27 The EPM takes into account considers only uptake via the water phase.
-However, uptake - 28 may also occur via other exposure pathways like via ingestion of and direct contact with - 29 sediment depending on the organism used for testing.
-Especially for highly adsorbing - 30 substances these additional uptake routes may be important.
-Therefore, in order to - 31 account for the increased importance of uptake via the gut with increasing adsorption, - 32 for compounds with a log Kow greater than 5 or with a correspondingly high adsorption or - 33 binding behaviour (e.g. aromatic amines forming covalent bonds to sediment - components, ionisable substances, surface active substances), the equilibrium - 35 partitioning method can only be used in a modified way.
-For such substances, an - 36 additional factor of 10 is applied to the PEC/PNEC ratio.
-As already highlighted, the EPM - 37 is considered only as a screening tool for assessing the level of risk to sediment-dwelling - organisms.
-If with this method a PEC/PNEC ratio >1 is derived, then data improvement - 39 is necessary either by refining the exposure assessment or by performing tests with - 40 benthic organisms, preferably using spiked sediment, to support a refined risk - 41 assessment for the sediment compartment.
+- 11 In the absence of any ecotoxicological data for sediment-dwelling organisms, the PNEC{sed} - may be provisionally calculated using the equilibrium partitioning method (EPM).
+This - 13 method uses the PNEC{water} for aquatic organisms and the suspended matter/water - partitioning coefficient as inputs (e.g. Di Toro et al., 1991).
+For advice on the actual - 15 calculation of the PNEC{sediment} using the EPM (PNEC{sediment screen}), please refer to Chapter - 16 R.10 of the Guidance on IR&CSA (section 10.5).
+Normally, EPM can only be applied to - 17 neutral organic chemicals. - 18 Several factors have to be considered when using this method.
+To increase the - reliability of PNEC{sediment screen} derived using the EPM, it is imperative that a conservative - but realistic partitioning coefficient (e.g. Kd, Koc, Kow) is chosen.
+A clear justification - 21 must be given for the chosen coefficient and any uncertainty should be described in a - 22 transparent way. - 23 The EPM takes into account only uptake via the water phase.
+However, uptake may also - occur via other exposure pathways like via ingestion of and direct contact with sediment - depending on the organism used for testing.
+Especially for highly adsorbing substances - 26 these additional uptake routes may be important.
+Therefore, in order to account for the - 27 increased importance of uptake via the gut with increasing adsorption, for compounds - 28 with a log K{ow} greater than 5, the EPM can only be used in a modified way.
+For such - 29 substances, an additional factor of 10 is applied to the PEC/PNEC ratio.
+As already - 30 highlighted, the EPM is considered only as a screening tool for assessing the level of risk - 31 to sediment-dwelling organisms.
+If with this method a PEC/PNEC ratio >1 is derived, - 32 then data improvement is necessary either by refining the exposure assessment or by - 33 performing tests with benthic organisms, preferably using spiked sediment, to support a - refined risk assessment for the sediment compartment. - 35 EPM cannot be used for some classes of substances, e.g. when binding behaviour is not - 36 driven by lipophilicity (e.g. aromatic amines forming covalent bonds to sediment - components, ionisable substances21, surface active substances).
+Substances that do not - 38 exhibit a toxic effect when tested in water-only test systems, for example because - 39 equilibrium was not reached during exposure phase due to low water solubility, may - 40 nevertheless exert significant toxic effects in sediment tests as these substances may - 41 accumulate in sediments.
+As no real PNEC{aquatic} has been derived, the EPM cannot be